Access Update

 Te Whanganui o Hei Marine Reserve

-Many Kiwis will be familiar with the spectacular Cathedral Cove, the walkway to which is currently closed, however the best way to explore the breathtaking coastline of the reserve is by the water.
-Boating or kayaking in and around this amazing coastline can be as simple as taking a guided scenic adventure boat or kayak tour.
-If you're keen to experience the underwater world, book a locally-guided dive tour or a boat tour with snorkelling options.
+Many Kiwis will be familiar with the spectacular coastal walk into Cathedral Cove which is closed for now, however the best way to explore the breathtaking coastline of the reserve is by vessel.
+Boating or kayaking in and around this amazing coastline can be as simple as taking a guided scenic adventure boat or kayak tour or if you'd prefer to experience the underwater world, book a locally guided dive tour.

 When to Visit Cathedral Cove

-To make the most of your visit go on a tour that will take you to dramatic scenery along the Mercury Bay including the impressive Orua Sea Cave, Champagne Rocks and Wai Ora Ana Blow Hole.
+To make the most of your visit it is recommended that you go on a tour that will take you to dramatic scenery along the Pacific Coastline (including the impressive Orua Sea Cave, Champagne Rocks, Wai Ora Ana Blow Hole).

 Boat Tours operate from the Whitianga Wharf and Ferry Landing.
 You can also do a 1-hour boat tour or 3-hour kayak tour from Hahei Beach.
-Tours offer an immersive insight into the history and fascinating geology of the area and the chance to see marine wildlife such as whales, dolphins, seals and penguins up close.
+Tours offer an immersive insight into the history and fascinating geology.

 Safety Information

-Visitors can access the beach from the adjacent Te Whanganui A Hei Marine Reserve – but please be aware of and understand the risks of injury from falling debris and landslides.
+Visitors can access the beach from the adjacent Te Whanganui A Hei Marine Reserve – but please inform yourselves of and understand the risk of injury from falling debris and landslides.

 Visitors who are not comfortable with the risks at the site should consider not going.
 For further safety updates please refer to the DOC site